Run Control Group Version 2 on Oracle Linux

 Limit the CPU Cores Used

-With cgroups v2, systemd has full control of the cpuset controller.
+With cgroup v2, systemd has complete control of the cpuset controller.
 This level of control enables an administrator to schedule work on only a specific CPU core.

 1. Check CPUs for user.slice.